JackWReid/reallylol/content/post/2023-07-01-links-july.md

 The rich people dying in the submarine already feels like it was years ago now, but here's [this about the][3] totally unsurprising iniquity in the response and attention they got while a ship sank in the Med, killing hundreds of helpless people who could have been easily saved.
 Continuing the downward spiral is [Khloe Kardashian's pantry][2] as a wormhole into the trend of consumer capitalism bringing the drive for merchandising into the home.

-In something a lot more life affirming, here are two short films about [people screaming][9] and [falling from a great height][10] (the tells less and shows more, and is better).
+In something a lot more life affirming, here are two short films about [people screaming][9] and [falling from a great height][10] (the latter tells less and shows more, and is better).

 I am not a good writer.
 Whatever chops I had when I left university (the last time getting smarter was my full time job) have been eroded by the torrent of bullshit at the intersection of technology and capitalism and me-getting-a-salary.
 Maybe what will save me now is one of these guides for STEM types to get better at communicating: common [writing bugs][6].